drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-vi.md

 [^1]:
     || I looked it up and he _can_ die here, if you don't pick up on the
     pattern and are unlucky.
 If he does die, Celes despairs and attempts suicide.
-    She survives, and stumbles on Locke's bandana.
+    She survives, and happens to find Locke's bandana.
 Locke, ever the cheerful and determined spark of hope for the group, inspires Celes to find hope even in the darkest time.
 Either way, it is the bonds with her friends that provide Celes the support she needs to overcome Kefka's despair. ||